 Vice President (VP), Services Salary

-On average, commissions constitute a fair portion (nearly one-third) of final income for VPs of Services.
-That final number averages out to $145K across the industry.
-Geography is the biggest factor affecting pay for this group, followed by tenure.
-Most people who answered the questionnaire are men; 60 percent of VPs of Services are male.
+A substantial slice of final earnings for VPs of Services (over a third) arrives through commissions.
+Median overall income in this area is approximately $139K.
+Location is the biggest factor affecting pay for this group, followed by career length.
+Most people who answered the questionnaire are men; 63 percent of VPs of Services are male.
+Most workers in this position report very high levels of job satisfaction.
 Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
-Job satisfaction for VPs of Services is extremely high.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Vice President (VP), Services